robbytables/bug-free-invention/unit-2-control-flow/instructor-resources/hw-10wk-class-3/README.md

 Once the temperature is cool enough and the loop is done, print "75.
 Ahh, that's better."
 ```

+> **BONUS 1:** When the AC is off, make the temperature climb by 1 degree after every 5th loop.
+Make sure to wait until the temperature is 78 degrees before you turn the AC back on!

+> **BONUS 2:** Create a function containing this logic.
+Your function should have a meaningful name, and should accept 1 parameter representing the starting temperature.

 #### Starter Code